 - Meaningful Name: Qin Shang's name comes, naturally, from the Qin and Shang dynasties of China.

 Tropes found in Atlantis Found

 - Crystal Spires and Togas: Atlantis, of course.
 They even had domesticated unicorns for crying out loud.

 - Easily Forgiven: Corrupt president Dean Cooper Wallace is here presented as a Reasonable Authority Figure despite his pact with Qin Shang in Flood Tide.

 - Evil Plan: The Wolfs and how.
 They plan to use nanotechnology to cause the Ross Ice Shelf to collapse.
 This will cause a massive global cataclysm to wipe out civilization.
 The Wolfs will ride it out in specially constructed Ark ships with animals, plant life and 300,000 people who are under the belief an asteroid is going to hit Earth.
 Once the shockwaves die down, the Wolfs will rebuild Earth in their own image and be hailed as saviors by those unaware they're responsible for this holocaust.

 - Leaning on the Fourth Wall: A member of the Wolf family looks into Dirk's background, and she reports that his background looks like a series of adventure novels.

-- The Mole: Played with in a confuse way.
-Elsie Wolf is shown collecting intel in Sandecker's office, whose secretary is stated to be named Julie Wolff.
+- The Mole: Played with in a confused way.
+Elsie Wolf is shown collecting intel in the office of Sandecker, whose secretary is stated to be named Julie Wolff.
 It is never cleared whether the surnames are just coincidential or rather Julie and Elsie are the same person.

 - Putting on the Reich: The New Reich, to be exact.